AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Arcana/School of Puppeteering/Control Weapon.md

 You use puppeteering magic in order to control an object of the light weight category in a precise manner, becoming able to use it from within 15' of you.
 When casting this spell, you choose an light object within range.
 This object remains as your controlled weapon for the duration of the spell, or until you use another action to switch your controlled weapon.

 As a quick action, you may use your controlled weapon to make a melee spell attack against a creature within range of the weapon.
-On a hit, it deals 1d8 force damage.
+On a hit, it deals 1d8 kinetic damage.

 **At Higher Levels:**
 * (+1) You can control objects weighing 5 lb more.
-* (+1) The force damage is increased by 1d4
+* (+1) The kinetic damage is increased by 1d4